Staff

 Press photo: Please click on the thumbnail above which links to a high resolution jpg.

-Contact: Tel. +49 6151 963740, knauer@jazzinstitut.de
+Contact: ph. +49 6151 963740, bohle@jazzinstitut.de

-Marie Härtling (Project Manager/documentation and exhibitions)
+Marie Härtling (project management/documentation, general services, and exhibitions)

 Press photo: Please click on the thumbnail above which links to a high resolution jpg.

-Arndt Weidler (Project Manager/general services and events)
+Arndt Weidler (Deputy Director/archive, general services, and events)

 Press photo: Please click on the thumbnail above which links to a high resolution jpg.